reenas/VR101/unity-ui.md

 ![](.gitbook/assets/playbuttons4.png)

 The third button is called the step button.
-It lets you step or sweep through each frame in a scene on a frame- by- frame basis.
+It lets you step or sweep through each frame in a scene on a frame-by-frame basis.

 These are the basics Unity Interface elements that you will be dealing with.
 To get a better view of things, check out the official [Unity3D Manual](https://docs.unity3d.com/Manual/UnityBasics.html).